 *Header Image courtesy of @FurtherEdagogy!*

-Here is a quick training session I provided for staff on effective revision strategies.
+Here is a quick training session I provided for staff on effective revision strategies back in 2015!

-I have continued to collate really useful blogs about revision… scroll down to read them!
+A while ago I started to collate really useful blogs about revision… scroll down to read them!

 These were my initial thoughts, I have added where I have developed my thinking in red!